 Conversely, Joey Fishkin’s position also seems either aspirational or wrong.
 Or both.
 The ACA will move the needle of public opinion on the necessity of insurance coverage if it doesn’t produce disastrously bad adverse selection problems, coupled with a talking point (taxes & costs going up) to hammer liberals with for the next decade.
 It’s sort of likely saying that SOX or Dodd-Frank were were transformational progressive corporate governance initiates.
 I hope not.
 The Court didn’t create a victory for liberalism: the law’s success might.
 Since it seems quite unlikely to meet the goals it was sold on, perhaps it’s time to put the champagne back on ice.

 It’s much too early to conclude a thing from polls, Ilya Somin’s post notwithstanding.
 The public’s views of the Supreme Court are well-known to be influenced by its coverage, which is increasingly politicized.
 I will say that posts which tend to emphasize the role of politics in the court’s deliberations seem unlikely to increase the court’s legitimacy.
 But as a friend pointed out, it’s a confusing time for those who can think of the law only in terms of political power.

 The Chief cites a number of non-law review journals, but not one law review (that I could see.)
 Piling on, much?

-Dave Hoffman is a James E. Beasley Professor of Law at Temple Law School.
+Dave Hoffman is the Murray Shusterman Professor of Transactional and Business Law at Temple Law School.
 He specializes in law and psychology, contracts, and quantitative analysis of civil procedure.
 He currently teaches contracts, civil procedure, corporations, and law and economics.